andrewahn-ubc/food-expiration-date-tracker/README.md

 ### User Stories
 - As a user, I want to be able to add a food item to the fridge
-- As a user, I want to be able to view a list of all the items in my fridge
 - As a user, I want to be able to view the list of expired items
 - As a user, I want to be able to specify the category for each food item, such as "dairy" for milk.
+- As a user, I want to be able to search for a food item in my fridge and see its expiration date